4 Disney employees arrested in human trafficking campaign, deputies say - NewsBreak

 According to the sheriff’s office, there were also four Disney employees among the 108 arrests, including a man who worked as a lifeguard at Disney’s Polynesian Village Resort.

 Deputies said Xavier Jackson, 27, who worked as a lifeguard at the resort, sent sexual images and graphic descriptions of “what he wanted to do” to an undercover detective posing as a 14-year-old girl.
-Deputies said Jackson also bragged about working as a lifeguard at the resort.Online clothing sale leads to murder of Illinois man in Indy
+Deputies said Jackson also bragged about working as a lifeguard at the resort.Herschel Walker asks ‘Why are there still apes?’ in discussion about evolution

 Three other Disney employees were arrested during the operation.
 Their alleged crimes did not involve minors.